hning/SBCParser/README.md

 	- Numeric values
 * "money"
 	- Numeric values preceded by "$"
-* "money-variable"
-	- Determines whether there is a non-network option and then generates correct output based on the given information
 * "boolean"
 	- looks for "true/false" & "yes/no"
-* "boolean-extra"
+* "boolean-number"
-	- "boolean" but also includes the extra information within the second box
+	- "boolean" but also includes the rest of the numbers in the text area

 ### Output Format
 The key pair output that is described within type and given a name